 Submitted by jalestra_1029 on Aug 27,2018

-Prior to requesting the Greek license, operators must ensure they hold a valid TCO Authorization from EASA.
-EASA TCO Authorization is an EU-wide safety authorization certifying a non-EU charter operator is safe to perform charter flights into Europe.
+Prior to requesting any Greek permission, operators must ensure they hold a valid TCO Authorization from European Aviation Safety Agency (EASA).
+The EASA TCO Authorization is an EU-wide safety authorization certifying a non-EU charter operator safe to perform charter flights into Europe.
 Learn more here.

 Consider the following steps for a successful license application: